 Avoiding sleeping disorders, chronic headaches, neurosis

 We spend an average of 6 hours out of 24 in bed, which would amount to around 20 years during our lifetime.

-By sleeping on a too soft or too firm bed, the structural changes created by bad posture can contribute to degenerative disc disease, along with other degenerative changes to the spine.
-On a too soft bed the spine bends onto the bed and the muscles slacken on the concave side, during which
+Sleeping on a too soft or too firm bed can cause structural changes created by bad posture.
+This can contribute to degenerative disc disease, along with other degenerative changes to the spine.
+On a too soft bed the spine bends onto the bed and the muscles slacken on the concave side, during which:

 - the vertebrae and the bones degenerate